Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 1. AI threat detection for real-time protection

-Unlike signature-based tools, AI analyzes behavior.
-It flags unauthorized access attempts immediately.
+AI monitors networks 24/7, identifying suspicious activity instantly.
+Unlike signature-based tools, it analyzes behavior and flags unauthorized access immediately.

 2. Machine learning security for anomaly detection

-ML in cybersecurity studies normal network behavior.
-It detects deviations that indicate attacks.
+ML studies normal network behavior, detecting deviations that indicate attacks.
+Unusual logins or sudden data transfers trigger instant alerts.

 3. AI-enabled malware and intrusion detection